carbonplan/blog/posts/maps-library-release.md

 There are so many existing approaches to web maps, and this work is just one contribution to a rich ecosystem of tools.

 Both `mapbox-gl-js` itself and another library called [`deck.gl`](https://github.com/visgl/deck.gl) handle a much wider variety of data types than our library does, but we think ours handles gridded raster data more effectively, so in that sense they're highly complimentary.
 While we use `mapbox-gl-js` inside our library, and plan to continue doing so, we are restricted to using v1 because [Mapbox changed its licensing for v2](https://github.com/mapbox/mapbox-gl-js/blob/main/CHANGELOG.md#200).
-We are actively following the projects that have forked from Mapbox v1, as we may ultimately need to switch to one of them, or rebuild some components ourselves.
+We are actively following the projects that have forked from v1, as we may ultimately need to switch to one of them, or rebuild some components ourselves.

-One major limitation of `mapbox-gl-js` v1 is that it only supports the [web mercator projection](https://docs.mapbox.com/help/glossary/projection/).
+One major limitation of `mapbox-gl-js` v1 is that it only supports the [Web Mercator projection](https://docs.mapbox.com/help/glossary/projection/).
 Building off tools like [`d3-geo`](https://github.com/d3/d3-geo), we have prototyped rendering raster data with alternative map projections.
 However, we also need to handle vector tile rendering (and tile indexing) with other projections, which again would involve modifying or replacing our dependency on `mapbox-gl-js`.
-This feature is important both because of the [representational benefits](https://www.youtube.com/watch?v=vVX-PrBRtTY) of other map projections, and because we wouldn’t need to store multiple copies of the same data (unprojected and projected), which is expensive at terabyte or petabyte scale.
+This feature is important both because of the [representational benefits](https://www.youtube.com/watch?v=vVX-PrBRtTY) of other map projections, and because we wouldn’t need to store multiple copies of the same data (unprojected and projected), which gets expensive at terabyte or petabyte scale.

 Another [effort to load Zarr in JavaScript](https://github.com/gzuidhof/zarr.js/) emerged around the time we started `zarr-js`.
 It’s a more full featured implementation of both Zarr reading and writing in the browser, but we prefer our smaller, read-only library for our mapping use case.
 It'd be great to find some unification here, and the authors of that library have [expressed interest](https://github.com/gzuidhof/zarr.js/issues/69) in a more minimal version.